-18 Celebrity Couples Who Found Love After Being Set Up by Friends
+21 Celebrity Couples Who Found Love After Being Set Up by Friends

 Harry and Meghan were set up by a mutual friend (most likely Violet von Westenholz, a childhood friend of Harry's who works in PR for Ralph Lauren).

 Ellie Goulding admitted to setting the singer and DJ up.
-They dated for more than a year before splitting in 2016.
+The pair dated for more than a year before splitting in 2016.

 The actors were introduced by Blunt's Devil Wears Prada costar, Anne Hathaway.
-For Krasinski, it was love at first site.
+For Krasinski, it was love at first sight.

+The pair were set up back in 2006 and the blind date could not have started off worse.

+“I didn’t know it was a date" the actress told Latina, "I thought I was going to an event, and then there was one person at it.
+I was set up by friends to think I was going to an event, because they knew I wouldn’t go on a date!
+I was angry.
+And he didn’t know, because he thought I knew he was coming just to meet me.
+I started out really badly, but, as you can see, it ended happy.”

 The actors were set up by Robert Downey Jr. back in 2007.
+They had a long love affair before calling it quits in early 2018 after two years of marriage.

 "He and Jen fell in a real, legit fashion," Downey told Details, "and he was willing from the jump to make sacrifices."